Advertising

 It's important to make the most of your advertising spend.
 Work out a maximum budget.
 Identify which options give the best possible return.
 It could be one or two adverts in a more expensive medium, or several adverts in cheaper outlets.

-You can produce an estimate of how much it costs to reach each potential customer.
+You can calculate how much it costs to reach each potential customer.
 For example:

 Managing responses